 6. Affiliate Marketing

-Similar to Amazon, affiliate marketing is yet another channel for earning money online.
+Similar to Amazon, affiliate marketing is yet another channel for earning money online that I wish I knew about sooner.
 Many brands use affiliate marketing companies to promote their products.
 Some of the sites I belong to include Partnerize, Impact, CJ Affiliates, Reward Style / Like to Know It, Share-a-Sale and Aspire.
 Once accepted into these programs, you can apply to campaigns.
 Companies may also reach out to you to collaborate!

 7. Google Adsense or Mediavine